nanocurrency/nano-docs/docs/protocol-design/spam-work-and-prioritization.md

 ## Spam resistance features

+Below is a list of some of Nano's key spam mitigation features.

 | **Feature** | **Description** | **Version** |
 | - | - | - |
 | [bandwidth_limit](https://github.com/nanocurrency/nano-node/pull/2035) | Restricts outbound bandwidth to a user-configurable limit.
 10 MB/s by default. | V19+ |